Teuvo Teräväinen: Return to Chicago

 On July 1, 2024, Teräväinen signed a three-year, $16.2 million contract to return to the Blackhawks, carrying an average annual value of $5.4 million.

 International play

 Teräväinen has represented Finland on several youth levels, most notably in the World Junior Championships.
 In the 2013 tournament, he scored 11 points, placing fourth in the tournament scoring.
 In the following year, he was named the captain of the team, leading Finland all the way to the final.
 In the final, Finland defeated Sweden 3–2 in overtime.
 Teräväinen assisted all three of Finland's goals and was the overall scoring leader of the tournament.

 After the Carolina Hurricanes failed to make the 2018 playoffs, Teräväinen was named to the Finnish roster to compete at the 2018 IIHF World Championship.

+He represented Finland at the 2026 Winter Olympics and won a bronze medal.